yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 This code serves as the foundation for initiating our process of implementing the five patterns we've previously discussed.
 Our aim is to provide you with a solid starting point for your coding journey.
 So, without further ado, let's dive into the first pattern, Pattern A.

 ## Implement Pattern A For Conversations [— Go🔃](#a-listing-messages-in-message-group-into-application)
-The initial pattern ensures that you encounter your first message group on the platform, featuring the 'bayko' user.
+The initial pattern ensures that you encounter your first message group on the platform, featuring the `bayko` user.
 ```
 📁backend-flask/
 ├── 📁lib/